 Stage 2) Communication tools and methods to work with your virtual assistant

-Whether you’ve hired through our Directory or through our Agency, you’ll be able to communicate with your virtual assistant or virtual marketer in any way you wish to do so.
+You’ll be able to communicate with your virtual assistant or virtual professional in any way you wish to do so.

 Once you’ve hired an assistant, he or she will now be a part of your team.
 You’ll get to decide how you’d like to get in touch with them, how often, etc. We recommend that you make it very clear to your assistant what you’ll expect from them in terms of how to communicate with them, what hours of the days to expect to hear from you, how fast you’ll expect to hear back from them, etc.